 The Combe Raleigh Offset Centre Fed Antenna, design and build

 I had grand plans for this antenna in 2012 when I first moved to this QTH.
 I bought the Baluns, Wire, Poles and antenna hardware, and promptly left them in the boxes until July 2020.
-I had Eznec designs and plots galore, no antenna though.
+I had MMANA GAL designs and plots galore, no antenna though.

-I made due with the Hustler 6-BTV for 8 years until I was playing with my portable Inverted V for 20 metres in the garden and switching between this two wires and a fishing Pole and the 6-BTV was marked.
-This prompted me to get on with this install.
+I made do with the Hustler 6-BTV for 8 years until I was playing with my portable Inverted V for 20 metres in the garden and switching between this "two wires and a fishing pole" and the 6-BTV was marked.
+This prompted me to finally get on with this install.

-Based on a standard 33/66% offset from centre to locate a 200ohm feed point impedance and terminating with an 4:1 balun, this seems the ideal design for the site.
+As the site suited an Offset fed antenna, the Fritzel FD4 was a good fit therefore was used as the basis of this antenna.
+Using the standard 33/66% offset from centre to locate a 200ohm feed point impedance and terminating with an 4:1 balun, this seems the ideal design for the site.
 The antenna has the following requirements :